Supervised multiway factorization: Model

+The loadings $\tp{\V_1, \hdots,\V_K}$ form a basis for the sampled $d_1 \times \cdots \times d_K$ arrays, that can be decomposed into patterns for each mode.
+The scores $\U$ reconstruct each sample from this basis, and give an efficient lower-dimensional embedding of $\XX$ if the data have multilinear structure.
+Thus, to describe the relation of covariates $\Y$ on structured variation in $\XX$ it suffices to consider the relation between $\Y$ and $\U$, and this gives an efficient generative model for $\XX$ given $\Y$.
+Moreover, the patterns in each mode (${\V_1,\hdots,\V_K}$) are often interpretable, and supervision on $\Y$ can facilitate this interpretation by capturing how they relate to the covariates $\Y$ (see, e.g., Section~\ref{appAmino}).

 The sample scores $\U$ are decomposed into what is explained by the covariates ($\Y \mathbf{B}$) and not explained by the covariates ($\F$).
-Therefore, the SupCP model decomposes the variation in $\X$ into variation explained by the covariates, structured variation not explained by the covariates, and independent residual noise; this is easily seen with the following reformulation of \eqref{eqSupCP}:
+Therefore, the SupCP model decomposes the variation in $\XX$ into variation explained by the covariates, structured variation not explained by the covariates, and independent residual noise; this is easily seen with the following reformulation of \eqref{eqSupCP}:

-The level of supervision on $\Y$ depends on the size of the covariance $\Sigma_f$, relative to $\sigma_e^2$.
-In particular, if $\|\Sigma_f\|_F$ goes to $0$, it implies that all structured variation in $\XX$ is dependent on the variables in $\Y$.
+The model allows for components that have little relation to $\Y$, are partially explained by $\Y$, or that are almost entirely explained by $\Y$, depending on the relative size of $\B$ and $\Sigma_f$.
+If $\XX$ has structured low-rank variation that is orthogonal to $\Y$, then for some components $r$ the sample variance of the $r$th column of $\Y\B$ will be very small relative to $\Sigma_f[r,r]$.
+Also, if $\|\Sigma_f\|_F$ goes to $0$, it implies that all structured variation in $\XX$ is dependent on the variables in $\Y$.
 In Section~\ref{est} we describe a maximum likelihood estimation approach for all parameters simultaneously, including $\Sigma_f$ and $\sigma_e^2$; therefore, the appropriate level of covariate supervision is determined empirically.

 In practice, we constrain the columns of each $\V_k$ to have a unit norm.
 The scaling of the factorization components, given by the $\lambda_r$'s in \eqref{eqParafac}, are therefore subsumed into $\U$.
 Remarkably, this is enough to make the model parameters identifiable up to trivial sign changes and ordering of components, as discussed in Section~\ref{ident}.